Kelly Herndon

-Kelly Errin Herndon (born November 3, 1976) is a former American football cornerback.
-He was originally signed by the San Francisco 49ers as an undrafted free agent in 1999.
-He played college football at Toledo.
+Kelly Errin Herndon (born November 3, 1976) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Toledo Rockets and was signed by the San Francisco 49ers as an undrafted free agent in 1999.
 Although he entered his first NFL camp in 1999, Herndon waited until 2002 to play in his first NFL game.
 The wait included two training camps with the San Francisco 49ers, one with the New York Giants, one season in the XFL, a spring in Barcelona with NFL Europe and one season serving on the Giants’ and Denver Broncos practice squads.

-Herndon has been a member of the Las Vegas Outlaws, Barcelona Dragons, New York Giants, Denver Broncos, Seattle Seahawks and Tennessee Titans in his career.
+Herndon was also a member of the Las Vegas Outlaws, Barcelona Dragons, New York Giants, Denver Broncos, Seattle Seahawks and Tennessee Titans in his career.

-Early years
+Early life

 Herndon graduated from Chamberlin High School in Twinsburg, Ohio.

 Professional career

 His most notable performance was in Super Bowl XL playing for the Seattle Seahawks, Herndon intercepted a Ben Roethlisberger pass, returning it 76 yards, establishing a new Super Bowl record.
 The record was subsequently broken by James Harrison.